 PSY 308 Cr.1-2

 This course offers research experience under the supervision of a faculty member.
 Students assist a faculty member in any phase of the research process including literature searches, formulation of instruments, pilot studies, data collection, data coding, data analysis, and presentation of research findings.
 Repeatable for credit - maximum six.
 Prerequisite: PSY 331; psychology major; junior standing.
 Consent of department.
 Offered Fall, Spring.

 Volunteer Experience in Psychology

-This course provides students with opportunities to gain practical experience through interaction with a variety of age groups.
+This course provides students with opportunities to gain practical experience through interaction with a variety of age groups in a setting related to the field of psychology.
 This supervised fieldwork requires 30 hours on site per semester.
 Repeatable for credit - maximum two.
-Prerequisite: PSY 100, PSY 212; Psychology Milestone 1 (completion of psychology new major online tutorial and meeting with psychology advising coordinator.)
+Prerequisite: PSY 100, PSY 212; psychology major; sophomore standing.
+Consent of instructor.
 Offered Fall, Spring, Summer.

 PSY 315 Cr.3

 This course will examine the theory and techniques of systematic behavior management and behavior control.
 Applied social learning theory, reinforcement, shaping, modeling, cognitive and rational techniques, extinction, aversive procedures, and token economies will be covered.
 Course will include the planning, execution, and evaluation of a personal behavior self-modification program, and several other opportunities to apply behavioral principles to everyday experiences.
 Prerequisite: PSY 100; PSY 204; PSY 212.
 Offered Annually.